HashLips/hashlips_art_engine/README.md

     startIdx: 1,
     metadataFileName: "_metadata.json",
     metadataType: METADATA.rarities,
-    rarityAlgorithm: RARITY.JaccardDistances,
+    rarityAlgorithm: RARITY.jaccardDistances,
     includeRank: true
   },
   ...
 }
 ```
-The `metadataType` and `rarityAlgorithm` options can be also found in `network.js`
+The `metadataType` and `rarityAlgorithm` options can be also found in `constants/metadata.js` and `constants/rarity.js`.
 ```
 const METADATA = {
-  // metadata file will contain all individual metadata files (common for eth$, sol$)
+  // metadata file will contain all individual metadata files (common for eth, sol)
   // no rarities at all
   basic: 0,
   // metadata file will contain only rarity data for traits & attributes (common for egld$)